astronomer/docs/astro/cli/local-connections.md

 ### Prerequisites

 - The latest version of the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)
-- Either a Workspace or Deployment with at least one connection [configured through the Astro Environment Manager in the Cloud UI](create-and-link-connections.md)
+- Either a Workspace or Deployment with at least one connection [configured through the Astro Environment Manager in the Astro UI](create-and-link-connections.md)
 - A local [Astro Project](https://docs.astronomer.io/astro/cli/develop-project#create-an-astro-project)
 - Astro Runtime 9.3.0 or greater
 - `WORKSPACE_AUTHOR`, `WORKSPACE_OPERATOR`, or `WORKSPACE_OWNER` user permissions